jackyzzzk/LazyLLM/docs/en/Cookbook/rag_nloop.md

 A key challenge in Q&A systems is handling conversational context.
 This tutorial shows how to add memory to a RAG application so it can handle follow-up questions that depend on chat history.

 We'll use the LazyLLM framework to build a conversational RAG system that can handle multi-turn conversations effectively.
+!!! abstract "In this section, you will learn the following key points about LazyLLM:"
+    - How to load and manage documents with embeddings using [Document]
+    - How to retrieve relevant documents based on similarity using [Retriever]
+    - How to rerank retrieved documents to improve relevance using [Reranker]
+    - How to create an intelligent agent capable of multiple retrieval iterations by combining [ReactAgent]
 ## Design Approach
 Our multi-turn conversational RAG system is built on the core idea of context-aware query rewriting, which transforms history-dependent user questions into standalone, retrievable queries.